pb24578/html5-msoy/README.md

   - Require the creator to create a settings object in the index.js file, which will specify which frames to register and listen for
   - https://surma.dev/things/is-postmessage-slow/ this article shows a graph of about how long postMessage takes based on the data being sent
 - https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage

+Use https://github.com/davidfig/pixi-viewport to set the PixiJS VCam.
+- Make screen height and width equal to the width and height of the pixi app screen.
+- Make world height equal to the height of the pixi app screen.
+- Make world width equal to the width of the background the user uploads.
+- Disable wheel.
+- Set clamp to true, clamp both x and y so the user cannot view passed it.